brian1917/workload-identifier/README.md

        API user or email address.
 Required.
 -pwd   string
        API key if using API user or password if using email address.
 Required.
--org   int
-       The org value for the PCE.
-Only needed if SaaS PCE while using API ID/Key.
 -in    string
-       CSV input file to be used to identify workloads. (default "workload-identifier_default.csv") -time  int
+       CSV input file to be used to identify workloads. (default "workload-identifier-default.csv") -time  int
        Timeout to lookup hostname in ms. 0 will skip hostname lookups. (default 1000) -app   string